cliffordsnow/cliffordsnow.github.io/_posts/2015-04-20-LinuxfestNW.md

 Mike Thompson  "The *big problem* that OSM solves.
 For a Linux audience this shouldn't be difficult, but I would still state that most other map sources are not truly "free" - and say a little bit about why that is a problem.  "

 Mark Bradley "There are recommended practices on how to map almost everything.
 Read the wiki about the features you intend to map before proceeding."

+David Wisbey "How enjoyable and rewarding it can be to contribute to Openstreetmap."